trantiffany21/TheConcertDropout-Frontend/README.md

 - The backend contains a user model storing a user's login information and performers list.
 Bcrypt was used to maintain security for user passwords.
 - The Bootstrap framework was used for styling of the pages
 - The app is being hosted on MongoDB Atlas and deployed on Heroku
+- Third Party APIs used were Seat Geek and Kanye Rest to fetch performer/event information and Homepage quotes respectively.

 ### Upcoming features